sekeidesign/figjenda/README.md

 🔍 Unzip the file wherever is convenient, but **you'll need to know where it is to load it into FigJam**

 ✨ Create a new FigJam file and right click anywhere on the canvas.
-Select `Import widget from manifest...`
+Select `Widgets > Development > Import widget from manifest...`

 ![CleanShot 2021-11-29 at 18 38 09@2x](https://user-images.githubusercontent.com/59372630/143959765-8c12c507-c144-4a02-9579-7eb35191f6fb.png)